 The buyer’s loan application is submitted to underwriting for loan approval once the appraisal is received.
 The lender will verify all the required documentation is complete and up to date.
 The underwriter will review the appraisal for reasonability.
 Once the underwriter approves the loan, the loan documents are prepared for the title company.

-In Accordance with the Franks Dodd act, the lender then must send the buyer a final closing document.
+The lender must send the buyer a final closing document for review..
 This states all the costs associated with the loan.
 Also included is payment information.
 Buyers need three days to review the information.
-Most of the loan information should be the same or less than the initial fee sheet provided to the buyer by the lender when the property purchase contract was provided to the lender.
+The dollar amounts on the loan information should be the same or less than the initial fee sheet provided to the buyer by the lender when the property purchase contract was provided to the lender.

 The Title Company receives the Loan Documents

 The title company or agent will schedule an appointment for the buyer to sign loan documents once the title company receives the documents from the lender.
 This includes loan documents to complete the purchase.
-Three days before closing, the loan documents will be sent to the title company.
+Loan documents will be sent to the title company three days prior to closing.
 The buyer will have their bank wire transfer the funds or get a cashier check for any downpayment and closing costs.
 The lender will typically wire the loan funds to the title company the day of closing.

 Buyer Contacts the various utility companies